ZSNonSKY/kohya-colab/README.md

 * Offers most parameters while setting useful values behind the scenes to keep it simple.
 * Allows you to optionally define multiple folders for training.
 * Uses the latest technologies to train quickly.
-* Works inside your Google Drive by default and connects easily with Dataset Maker.
+* Works inside your Google Drive by default

 &nbsp;